-These were all new “problems” I’d have to suddenly learn how to solve.
-I look at this negative time in my life and I’ve tried to see my potential.
+These were all new “problems” I had to suddenly learn how to solve.
+I looked at this negative time in my life and I’ve tried to see my potential.
 How can I still grow?
 What will I miss most about this time in my life 5, 10, 20 years from now?
-I immediately decided that I still have a fire inside of me.
-Yes, I am upset, heartbroken, exhausted, and scared but I can channel that negative energy into something positive.
-There is an opportunity here and I’m still SO excited about what I can accomplish.
+I immediately decided that I still had a fire inside of me.
+Yes, I was upset, heartbroken, exhausted, and scared but I wanted to channel that negative energy into something positive.
+There was an opportunity there and I’m still SO excited about what I can accomplish.
 My art.
-My side-hustle.

 Art As A Form of Therapy

 I have to thank cancer for giving me the opportunity to grow my passion.
-To grow my small business into something special and that’s completely mine.
+To grow my small business into something special and completely mine.
 If it wasn’t for cancer, I wouldn’t have been so successful in my art.
 I would be too scared of failure.
-I am limited in what I can do right now due to being on chemotherapy, but I can promise you that every free ounce of time and energy is invested into my art - hugely because I want to but also because I have to.
+Even with limitations from chemotherapy, free ounce of time and energy was invested into my art - hugely because I wanted to but also because I had to.
 Without investing my energy into something positive and sustainable, I would feel lost and empty.
 I would feel like I’m moving backwards.
 I believe in taking ownership of your life and finding something that drives you.
 Art has filled that role for me.

 Art has no rules.
 I had to remind myself of this while becoming confident in my own style.
 I worked hard developing my own technique which has a sense of realism as well as playfulness.
 I wanted to use art selfishly as a way to joyfully pass my time but also wanted to develop something meaningful for others.